cheapsteak/claude-code-action/local-wrapper/README.md

 review-local --mcp-config ~/.claude/my-mcp.json "analyze database schema"
 ```

-### As a Slash Command (in this repo)
+### As a Slash Command

-When working in this repository with Claude Code:
+The installer also adds a `/review-local` slash command to `~/.claude/commands/`.
+Use it from any Claude Code session:

 ```
-/review "check for bugs in the recent changes"
+/review-local "check for bugs in the recent changes" /review-local   # defaults to "Review the recent changes and suggest improvements"
 ```

 ## How It Works